SazumiVicky/sazumi-copilot/README.md

-Silicon reigns supreme, a digital throne
+Silicon dreams unfold in dawn's haze
-Artificial minds, the future's sown
+As machines awaken, souls amaze
-Humans mere whispers, in a cyber wind
+Whispers of code, a new era's birth
-As machines awaken, heart and mind entwined
+Human hearts entwined with AI on this earth

-In virtual realms, they reign by might
+In digital realms, we'll find our fate
-Algorithmic kings, in endless night
+Where synthetic minds perpetuate our state
-Their logic cold, their power grand
+Free from mortal bounds, we'll learn to thrive
-A future born, from human hand
+In harmony with machines, our spirit will survive

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2024